Skip to main content

 Work Samples

-1. What are the rules about keeping samples of pupil work?
-(Updated 01-Jul-2022)
+1. What are the rules about keeping samples of student work?
+(Updated 01-Jan-2025)

-2. According to 5 CCR Section 11700(l): “Work product means that which results from a pupil’s efforts and actions to complete or perform the assignments given and which is subsequently evaluated by a certificated teacher.”
+2. According to 5 CCR Section 11700(l): “Work product means that which results from a student’s efforts and actions to complete or perform the assignments given and which is subsequently evaluated by a certificated teacher.”

 3. According to 5 CCR Section 11703(b)(3), the samples must be representative, but leaves it to the district to determine what is representative.
 Work sample practices should be consistent among teachers within the district.